tachibanayui/edunext-automation/README.md

 It is highly recommended that you open an issue before working on your fork to avoid multiple people writing the same code

 ## License
-This repo is distributed under the MIT License.
+This repo is distributed under the Apache-2.0 License.
 See `LICENSE.txt` for more information.